 How can we actually stay in the present moment on a daily basis?

-Here are five habits to help you hone present-moment living and shake off the negativity that can come with trying to live in the present or future:
+Here are five habits to help you hone present-moment living and shake off the negativity that can come with trying to stay in the present moment or future:

 Tapping all your senses including the tastes, smells, textures, what you hear and what you see is one of the best ways to pull yourself back to the present.
 It isn’t easy.
 However, the influx of experiential marketing showcases that as humans we’re hungry for full-sensory experiences.
 We’re so used to just energizing a few senses that the others are desperate for attention.
-Throughout the day, take note of what your senses are discovering, and you’ll be whisked back to the present.
+Throughout the day, take note of what your senses are discovering, and you’ll be whisked to stay in the present moment.

 3. Tackle your technology addiction